CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 ## Adding Python packages manually

 !!! warning
-    If you want to install python packages inside a running Jupyter notebook with !pip install... , you have to use the --user argument to install locally, so pip install --user package.
+    If you want to install python packages inside a running Jupyter notebook with `!pip install...` , you have to use the `--user` argument to install locally, so `pip install --user package`.
 But always prefer to prepare your python environment before starting a jupyter notebook PBS job by logging onto Metacentrum frontend and following these following steps.

 If you want to avoid using virtual environments and use python packages directly in the Python kernel, follow these steps: